Skip to main content

 sacct -j [JOB-ID]

-Add the --showsteps flag to the above command to explicitly list individual steps in the output:
+Add the --showsteps flag to the preceding command to explicitly list individual steps in the output:

 sacct -j [JOB-ID] --showsteps